 - Communication systems

-These will differ between the sub sector and part of the maritime environment that your organisation is involved in, from shipping, to ports to vendors of equipment.
+To support safe and secure shipping requires all Companies and organisations that interface with the shipping industry to manage their maritime cyber risk exposure, taking into account the particular characteristics of their activities at sea, in ports or ashore providing services and equipment to the industry.
 For further details on how Nettitude and LR can help in your specific sector, please contact us or visit our website to learn more about how we can help Marine and Offshore organisations protect themselves from cyber risks.